Paul of Kolomna

 The son of a rural clergyman, he was born in the village of Kolychevo, Nizhny Novgorod Oblast.
 He entered monastic orders at Makaryev Monastery, and became treasurer there.
 He became Bishop of Kolomna on October 17, 1652.

-An opponent of the reforms of Patriarch Nikon, he was stripped of his bishopric in 1654.
+An opponent of the reforms of Patriarch Nikon, he was the only bishop to openly dissent and as a result, he was stripped of his bishopric in 1654.
+A new bishop was ordained while Paul was still alive.
 He was banished to Paleostrovsky monastery, on an island in Lake Onega, moving to Khutyn Monastery in 1656.
-He was killed on April 16, 1656.
+The cause of his death is unknown but he is believed to have been murdered on April 16, 1656.
 He is regarded as a martyr by the Old Believers.